 This information is for reference and research purposes.
-This section explains the basic forms needed for Juvenile Expungement of Record in a step by step format.
+This section explains the basic forms needed for Juvenile Expungement of Record in a step-by-step format.
 Expungement is controlled by 18 PACSA § 9123.
 Generally, expungement is the process to "remove from general review" the records pertaining to an arrest, citation, or adjudication of summary or criminal charges.
 However, not all criminal records are eligible for expungement, and the records may not completely "disappear."
 Records may still be available to law enforcement and may still be considered a prior conviction for some purposes.
 Expungement is not automatic, and the court may choose not to grant the request.
 To determine if your criminal records fall within the categories of records eligible to be expunged, consult an attorney.

 Criteria for Juvenile Expungement English Spanish